 We also want to express our thanks and gratitude to Mark Hughes, Director, MCH – Positive Impact, for his training and general mentoring that helped us to clarify INUK goals and how they might best be achieved.
 This really helped us to understand that ideas alone are not enough and that sustainability strategies and a clear management plan is key to the success of any project or enterprise.

-Others who at various times helped with the running of INUK at Bristol University and to whom we are most thankful are:
+Others who at various times helped with the running of INUK at Bristol University or with casework and to whom we are most thankful are:

 Caroline Andrews (Finance)

-Pat Hammond, Jackie Nichols and Jennifer Sadler (Secretary)
+Pat Hammond, Jackie Nichols, Aine Kervick and Jennifer Sadler (Secretary)

 Mark Allum (Case Assessment Manager)

-We also want to thank all the former Bristol University students who undertook case assessments and more in-depth casework and research tasks for INUK over the years.
-Too many to mention by name here but you know who you are, each and every one of you who assisted in INUK’s work at Bristol University for its member innocence projects and wider activities showed a commitment and professionalism to the tasks that you were given and to the overall aims of INUK was inspiring and certainly gives lie to any notion of a selfish or apathetic younger generation.
+We also want to thank all the countless number of former University of Bristol students who undertook case assessments and research tasks for INUK over the years as part of the process of referring cases to other INUK members.
+There are too many to mention by name here but you know who you are, each and every one of you who assisted in INUK’s work at Bristol University for its member innocence projects and wider activities showed a commitment and professionalism to the tasks that you were given and to the overall aims of INUK was inspiring and certainly gives lie to any notion of a selfish or apathetic younger generation.
 We wish you well with your future careers and hope that the ethic of justice and doing the right thing come what may is at the heart of whatever you do and wherever you may find yourselves.
 You were the life blood of INUK and the UK innocence projects set up under INUK and we really couldn’t have done anything much without you.

 We also want to acknowledge here our thanks to the following who gave their backing to INUK when it was a membership organisation for innocence projects as its Patrons: